-A Secondary Current Distribution interface is used to model the electrochemical currents.
+A Tertiary Current Distribution, Nernst-Planck interface is used to model the current distribution in the cell.
 The electrolyte conductivity depends on the pore saturation level according to Figure 5.

 Figure 5: Electrolyte conductivity (S/m) as function of the concrete pore saturation level.